3 days in Stockholm is an ideal amount of time to see this fascinating city.

 How Many Days Do You Need For Stockholm?

-3 days is a good starting point if you plan on seeing as much of Stockholm as you can. in 72 hours, you can see all of the main sights, such as the Museums, Skansen and Gamla Stan.
+3 days is a good starting point if you plan on seeing as much of Stockholm as you can. in 72 hours, you can see all of the main sights in the city centre and beyond, such as the Skansen Museum and Gamla Stan.

 If you want to explore the surrounding area of Stockholm, then you’ll need at least five days to a week.